 - Expandable.
 It’s easy to add upgrades or extra servers.
 If your operations expand, there’s plenty of space to either add multiple servers or carry out upgrades.
 Thanks to hot-swappable devices – which can be removed without having to turn off the system power – your business can maximize its uptime.

 - Consolidated network resources.
 Every rack server has network interfaces so it’s pretty easy to install a network switch into the rack cabinet and connect all the servers to this switch.

 The exact make and models of components you need will depend on your specific IT requirements.
 For instance, if you’re carrying out load intensive tasks, you will likely need DDR4 server memory which will increase bandwidth and reduce voltage.

 Watch our video below to see one of our server technicians configuring the HP ProLiant DL380 G7 rack server.

 Basic components that every rack server chassis must contain:

 - A motherboard (also known as a system board).
 This enables communication between components via data buses.

 - A CPU (Central Processing Unit), also known as a processor.
 Responsible for executing start instructions.
-My colleague has written about how to choose the right CPU for your data centre requirements.

 - RAM (Random Access Memory), otherwise known as server memory.
 The more slots you have, the more server memory modules you can add, which reduces chances of bottlenecking and increases the speed of data access.